 Fairness in the workplace can be something as simple as not showing favoritism.
 The company Arbeit is one business that promotes fairness throughout its organization.
 Greg Jones, a customer research analyst for the company, says that fairness means “trying to be a blank page and giving everyone the same pen with which to write their story.
 It means all opportunities, advancement, and recognition being offered in equal measure to all qualified parties.”

-One of the most effective ways to show this is through servant leadership.
+One of the most effective ways to show personal ethics is through servant leadership.
 Servant leaders place their team’s, community’s, and customers’ needs above their own.
 They listen, empathize with those around them, and put themselves in others’ shoes to see things from their viewpoint.
 In addition to this, they resolve workplace conflict issues and hold themselves accountable for their actions.
-Fulfilling ethical principles is the primary focus of servant leaders, making it one of the key ways executives guide teams in a manner where morals matter most.
+Fulfilling ethical behavior and principles is the primary focus of servant leaders, making it one of the key ways executives guide teams in a manner where morals matter most.

 One way honesty can manifest in business is through advertising.
 A fascinating case of this comes from a Dutch hotel company called the Hans Brinker Budget Hotel.
 This business is well-known for offering an unapologetically poor customer experience.
 Their hilariously straightforward ad campaigns have made them world-renowned for being terrible.
 One campaign featured posters with phrases like, “Sorry for being excellent at losing your luggage” and “Sorry for being the best at ignoring your complaints.”
 This brutal honesty attracts budget-minded people looking for a place to rest their heads.
 By setting the right expectations, people also feel like they know exactly what they’re getting into when they book a room here.

 As Dwight D. Eisenhower once said, “The search for a scapegoat is the easiest of all hunting expeditions.”
 Too many companies try and refocus attention on why they shouldn’t be held responsible for their actions.
-Yet, organizations with accountable leaders play by a different set of ethical rules.
-By taking responsibility at all times, they learn from their mistakes and grow.
+Yet, organizations with accountable leaders play by a different set of ethics.
+By taking personal responsibility at all times, they learn from their mistakes and grow.
 Executives that don’t practice self-accountability, on the other hand, will more than likely make the same mistakes in the future.

 The ethical core value of teamwork doesn’t just entail people working toward a common goal.
 It deals with respect and concern for other group members.
-Strong teams brainstorm with each other, collaborate, and support one another in achieving goals, which leads to greater productivity, progress, and innovation.
+Strong teams brainstorm with each other, collaborate, and support one another in achieving goals, which leads to greater ethics, productivity, progress, and innovation.
 In other words, team members make each other and the companies they work for better.

 One example of teamwork in action involves multiple teams from Ford who needed to find ways to maintain the high quality of the Ford F-150 while improving it with better fuel efficiency.
 As the story goes, team members at the company worked closely together for a year and a half to hammer out ways to accomplish the task.
 The team effort grew to encompass more than a thousand people including designers, logistics experts, industry experts, and engineers.
 The result was 1.9 billion dollars in third-quarter earnings—a major increase from the previous year’s sales.
 Without teamwork, this accomplishment wouldn’t have been possible.